minetest/minetest/doc/direction.md

 ### 0.1.
 Introduction

 This document attempts to set out Minetest's philosophy, aims, and objectives.

-Please note that Minetest is developed by a community, and not everyone in the community holds the same views as to what Minetest should be.
+This should be considered as a non-binding summary.

 ### 0.2.
 Definitions

 * `Minetest` is the game engine.
 * `Minetest Game` is the default game which comes with the engine, and is not covered by this document.
 * The `Minetest Project` refers to the combination of the above, the development team, and supporting tools.
+* `Content` refers to any installable add-ons, such as Mods, Games, and Texture Packs.
+* Also see the [Terminology](https://dev.minetest.net/Terminology) page on the Minetest dev wiki.

 ### 0.3.
 Other documents

-In order to understand this document, it's important to get context.
+In order to understand this document, it's important to have context.

 celeron55 has published his opinions on the development of Minetest in these places: